Zanzibar (song): Lyrics and music

 The song begins with a short slow section, but then moves to a shuffle rhythm.
 It contains two jazz trumpet solos played by the legendary jazz trumpeter Freddie Hubbard.
 The song's bridge begins with a "dreamy" keyboard section, which leads into the first trumpet solo.
 According to Ramone, the urgency and sexiness of the trumpet part is enhanced by the ascending and descending line played on bass guitar beneath the solo.
 The second solo comes at the end of the song and goes into the fade out.
 Of playing with Hubbard, Joel stated that it "was a special treat for me, because I've always admired and respected jazz players."
 Joel also recalled that after playing with Hubbard on the song, drummer Liberty DeVitto claimed that "Now I feel like a grown up."
-Allmusic critic Stephen Thomas Erlewine considers the melody of "Zanzibar" to be homage to Steely Dan's Donald Fagen.
+Allmusic critic Stephen Thomas Erlewine considers the melody of "Zanzibar" to be an homage to Steely Dan's Donald Fagen.